Terms of engagement

-If we are required to take any action to receive payment of our fees, disbursements or expenses, we are authorised to use, only to the extent necessary to receive such payment, your private information as that term is used in the Privacy Act 1993.
+If we are required to take any action to receive payment of our fees, disbursements or expenses, we are authorised to use, only to the extent necessary to receive such payment, your private information (as that term is used in the Privacy Act 2020).
 You will also be liable to pay all costs including debt collectors and legal fees incurred in taking action.

 - RETENTION OF FILES AND DOCUMENTS

-We store all files for at least seven years.
-You authorize us (without further reference to you) to destroy all files and documents (other than documents we hold in safe custody) at the end of the storage period or earlier if we have converted those files and documents to an electronic format.
+We store all file information for at least seven years.
+You authorise us (without further reference to you) to destroy all file information including electronic files/information (other than documents we hold in safe custody), at the end of the storage period.

 - CONFLICTS OF INTEREST